Sunil Gupta (photographer): Work

-Other activities
+Career

+In 1983, Gupta moved to London.

 In 1988, Gupta was one of the founders of the Association of Black Photographers (now Autograph ABP) in London.

 In 2019, he served on the jury that chose Susan Meiselas for the Deutsche Börse Photography Foundation Prize.

+From 2020-2021, Gupta held the exhibition From Here to Eternity: Sunil Gupta.
+A Retrospective at the Photographer's Gallery in London.
+The exhibition featured images from his series The New Pre-Raphelites (2008) and Sun City (2010), amongst others.

+Gupta was appointed a Member of the Order of the British Empire (MBE) in the 2026 Birthday Honours for services to art and to the LGBTQ+ communities.

 Personal life

-In 1983, Gupta settled in London.

 Gupta is married to Charan Singh, also a photographer.
 They live in Camberwell, south London.

 Gupta was diagnosed with HIV in 1995.